Sherri Youngward

-Sherri Youngward is a praise and worship artist from San Francisco, California, U.S. Her career began with singing for Youth With a Mission.
+Sherri Youngward is a Christian singer-songwriter from San Francisco, California, U.S. Her career began with singing for Youth With a Mission.
 Her music is comparable with Sheryl Crow or Sarah McLachlan.
 HM magazine cites her songs as being "as scriptual as they are emotionally resplendent, as deeply worshipful as they are genuinely artistic."

 The song "Where This Love Goes" from Six Inches of Sky appeared in the episode "Tempest" of Smallville and "It's Too Late and It's Too Bad of "Roswell".